matthias-reis/carda-gatsby/content/articles/2022/08/interview-with-sol-r-drummer-aron-about-their-upcoming-album-atlas.md

 ![Solár – "Atlas"](https://storage.googleapis.com/cardamonchai-media/2022-08-31/atlas-album-cover-2022-jpeg-imagine-281818_692f12_3000_3000/640.webp "Solár – \\"Atlas\\"")

 **Anne:** Who are your biggest influences?

+## "We love Cult of Luna and Mogwai"

 **Aron:** We draw influences from a variety of different genres and styles.
 It can also be a mood or feeling, such as panic or hopelessness.
 Or a specific scale, for example, we use the phrygian scale a lot.
 But I guess the most prominent influences in terms of bands are GY!BE, Swans, Pink Floyd, Cult of Luna, Mogwai, and Sigur Rós.